 Slipper clutch pegs (friction material): The slipper clutch pegs will wear over time and require replacement.
-The life of the pegs depends on how the slipper clutch was adjusted and how the Nitro Slash was used.
-If the slipper will not tighten or you are seeing signs of wear on the face of the gear, then the pegs should be replaced
+The life of the pegs depends on how the slipper clutch was adjusted and how the Nitro Rustler was used.
+If the slipper will not tighten or you are seeing signs not tighten or you are seeing signs of wear on the face of the gear, then the pegs should be replaced

 Piston/sleeve: The life of the piston and sleeve will vary greatly with how the engine was used and maintained.
-The piston and sleeve should be replaced when they no longer seal effectively (loss of compression).
+The piston and sleeve should be replaced when they no longer seal effectively

+- (loss of compression).
 Symptoms include the engine being difficult to start when warm, stalling when warm, and stalling when throttle is suddenly closed to idle.
-Replace the wrist pin and G-clip whenever the piston and sleeve are replaced.

-Connecting rod: The connecting rod should be replaced when the piston and sleeve are replaced or after three gallons of fuel, whichever comes first.
+Replace the wrist pin and G-clip whenever the piston and sleeve are replaced. - Connecting rod: The connecting rod should be replaced when the piston and sleeve are replaced or after three gallons of fuel, whichever comes first.
 Also replace the piston wrist pin and G-clip whenever the connecting rod is replaced.
-As with other internal engine components, connecting rod life depends

-EZ-Start: The cush drive elements in the EZ-Start drive unit should be inspected after 3-gallons of fuel.
+As with other internal engine components, connecting rod life depends on engine usage and the quality and frequency of engine maintenance. - EZ-Start: The cush drive elements in the EZ-Start drive unit should be inspected after 3-gallons of fuel.
 If the cush drive elements appear deformed or hardened, they should be replaced.
 Inspect the EZ-Start gears for any signs of wear.
 Damaged gears should be replaced.
 Coat the gears with a thin layer of white lithium grease.